FREE SHIPPING on orders of $85 or more

 The medieval Knepp Castle is found west of the village of West Grinstead in West Sussex.
 Built on a mound or "cnoepp," the castle was originally a motte and bailey fortress, built in the 12th century by William de Braose.
-In 1214, had it rebuilt as a stone castle with a two-storey keep.
+In 1214, he had it rebuilt as a stone castle with a two-storey keep.
 Later Royal visitors included kings Henry III in 1218, Edward II in 1324 and Richard II in 1384.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Knapper include Knapp, Knappe, Knap, Knapper, Knapp, Knapman, Knappen, Kneppe, Knape, Knappen, Cnape, Cnappe and many more.

 This web page shows only a small excerpt of our Knapper research.
 Another 175 words (12 lines of text) covering the years 1273, 1279, 1294, 1301, 1648 and 1681 are included under the topic Early Knapper History in all our PDF Extended History products and printed products wherever possible.

 Another 42 words (3 lines of text) are included under the topic Early Knapper Notables in all our PDF Extended History products and printed products wherever possible.